Interested in becoming a Faith & Learning International project?

 - Support the work of the Church

 - Reach people with the love of Jesus Christ

 - Serve the poor and disadvantaged in the name of Jesus

 Faith & Learning provides guidance to projects regarding:

 - Project organization and administration

-Faith & Learning International sponsors only short-term projects.
-Though some projects may be renewed for several consecutive years, each project must reapply and be approved annually.
+Faith & Learning International projects must reapply and be approved annually.